Passengers flee bus fire on New Jersey Turnpike; 1 injured

 OLDMANS TOWNSHIP, N.J. — Passengers were forced to flee when a bus caught fire on the New Jersey Turnpike.

 State police say the fire was reported shortly before 5 a.m.
-Friday at milepost 5.2 in Oldmans Township.
+Friday in Oldmans Township, about 26 miles (41 kilometers) southwest of Camden.
 But it’s not yet known what sparked the blaze aboard the Greyhound bus.

 One passenger was being treated for an undisclosed injury that was not considered life-threatening.
 The fire also caused travel delays in the area as firefighters worked to extinguish the blaze.